Sleep deprivation is an extremely common problem faced by many of my clients in private practice.

 Low progesterone is also known to cause insomnia and even anxiety, and may cause sleep apnea.

-Especially in men, low testosterone can negatively affect the quality of your sleep, i.e. you won’t stay in your deep sleep cycle long enough for recuperation of your body and mind.
+In men, low testosterone can negatively affect the quality of your sleep, i.e. you won’t stay in your deep sleep cycle long enough for the recuperation of your body and mind.

 Low levels of the neurotransmitter serotonin, which can cause depression, is also implicated with insomnia.
 High cortisol can also be caused by Lyme or reactivated Epstein Barr Virus–the latter of which at least 95% of adult have dormant in their bodies, but which can reactivate due to stress or illness.

 If you haven’t yet taken us up on our free initial consultation offer then call us today on 02 9904 4488 to book in for your complimentary consultation or, alternatively, fill in your details below and we will contact you within the next 24 hours so we can help you with your health objectives.